 How to switch from IT to Finance world (business side)

 A lot of IT professionals in the US switch to finance by going for an MBA.
-Having an IT background can be especially useful in tech industries like networking think Cisco Systems, Alcatel Lucent and Juniper Networks.
-Moreover, large cap tech stocks like Google and Apple are all the rage these days and it will always give you an edge if you have a passion for the industry.
+Having an IT background can be especially useful in tech industries like networking think Cisco Systems, Nokia and Juniper Networks.
+Moreover, large-cap tech stocks like Google and Apple are all the rage these days, and it will always give you an edge if you have a passion for the industry.

-So in order to make that successful switch from IT to the finance world, focus on what sets you apart and how you can best contribute.
-Look at you IT background as a big advantage in making this switch.
-IT skills are always going to be in demand and once you have finance experience to boot, it can be hard stopping you.
+So to make that successful switch from IT to the finance world, focus on what sets you apart and how you can best contribute.
+Look at you IT background as a significant advantage in making this switch.
+IT skills are always going to be in demand, and once you have finance experience to boot, it can be hard stopping you.